 I am now the mother of 2 beautiful and HEALTHY boys.
 My sons are 6 and 2.
 I do worry about how my genetic makeup will impact their life.
 The very fact that they may be more exposed to this disease than other people scares me.
 For that reason first, I fudraise.
 I raise money in hopes that by the time they are 20 years old they will not have to have the same worries because there will be a cure.

 I also raise money for advocacy.
 Being in the hospital for a C-section with my second son made me so aware of how much I was not taken care of as a diabetic to support my own disease.
 EVERY DIABETIC IS DIFFERENT.
 I want to raise awareness about how you can’t put us all in a box to treat us, and type 2 diabetes should NEVER be looked at as a “fat disease” that stigma makes me so upset and I hope to break the walls down fighting for it.

 This year I dedicate my walk to those we’ve lost the last few years.
-COVID alone has made this year rough, but being diabetic during a pandemic is dangerous.
-We may have a vaccine, but the threat will always remain.
+COVID alone has made the last few years rough, but being diabetic during a pandemic is dangerous.
+We may now have a vaccine, but the threat will always remain.
 We’re immunocompromised and any sort of illness is more dangerous for us.